Razer’s flagship keyboard has clever tech under its caps

 It’s not replacing a custom board

-Each key is lubed with dry lube to make the action on it feel smoother and more reliable over time.
+Each key of this Razer keyboard is lubed with dry lube to make the action on it feel smoother and more reliable over time.
 Plus, Tan says the company is experimenting with adding dedicated sound damping material inside the keyboard chassis specifically to tune the volume and quality of the sound it makes during typing.

 One thing you’ll almost certainly appreciate, however, is the plush wrist rest that elevates your hands via a fake leather pad that feels impressively luxurious.
 The pad attaches to the board magnetically and even offers the flashy RGB lighting that’s present on the rest of the device.

-Overall, it seems extremely worthy of the flagship spot in the Razer keyboard lineup.
+Overall, the Razer Huntsman V2 seems extremely worthy of the flagship spot in the Razer gaming keyboard lineup.
 Just don’t expect to shell out all that cash to improve your overall gaming skills.
 It will, however, sound and feel great, even when you lose.